-The ADSP-218x family processors include a secondary register set which can be used to provide a fresh set of ALU, MAC, and Shifter registers during interrupt servicing.
+The ADSP-2100 family processors include a secondary register set which can be used to provide a fresh set of ALU, MAC, and Shifter registers during interrupt servicing.
 This feature allows single-cycle context switching.
-Use of the secondary registers is described in the section, "Mode Status Register" on page 3-30.
+Use of the secondary registers is described in the "Mode Status Register (MSTAT)" section of this chapter.